tanmaygadgil/CS5010-Group/Assignment4/ReadMe.md

 ## Overview

-This is an application that aims to accept user commands either via command line or by script to perform operations on a PPM image.
+This is an image processing application that aims to accept user commands either via command line or by script to perform operations on a PPM image.
 The design is written as an MVC application.
 Details of each component are described below.
+This version of the application can only handle PPM images but can be extended for other formats in the future.

 At a high level this is how the application functions: